Chart Color Schemes

 Health performance in Myrtleford is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Myrtleford with high prevalence of common health conditions across both younger and older age cohorts.
-Private health cover rate is low at approximately 48% (around 2,213 people), compared to the national average of 55.3%.
+Health data indicates significant challenges for Myrtleford, with high prevalence rates of common health conditions across both younger and older age groups.
+Only approximately 48% of residents have private health cover, compared to the national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, affecting 10.3% and 8.7% of residents respectively.
-Around 63.3% of residents report no medical ailments, slightly lower than the Rest of Vic.'s 64.1%.
-Myrtleford has a higher proportion of residents aged 65 and over at 27.6% (around 1,284 people), compared to Rest of Vic.'s 20.7%.
+The most prevalent medical conditions are arthritis, affecting 10.3% of residents, and mental health issues, impacting 8.7%.
+A total of 63.3% of residents report no medical ailments, slightly lower than the Rest of Vic's 64.1%.
+Myrtleford has a higher proportion of residents aged 65 and over at 27.6%, compared to Rest of Vic's 20.7%.

 Frequently Asked Questions - Health